How to make the most out of your recruitment data

 A basic dashboard will likely include:

 Jobtrain has two applicant tracking systems.
-The Jobtrain ATS is for enterprise organisations.
-JTGO is for organisations looking for a simple system.
+Jobtrain ATS is for medium/large or enterprise organisations and JTGO is for organisations looking for a simpler system.
 Both will provide information on all of the above, and much more if you so wish.

 Who do I need to start taking data seriously?